engity-com/bifroest/docs/reference/connection/ssh.md

 <<property_with_holder("rememberMeNotification", "String Template", "../templating/index.md#string", "Authorization", "../context/authorization.md", default="If you return until {{.session.validUntil | format `dateTimeT`}} with the same public key ({{.key | fingerprint}}), you can seamlessly log in again.\n\n", heading=4)>>

 Banner which will be shown if the connection was based on an authentication method (like OIDC) which does not have its own public key authentication.
-At this point the authentication was successful AND the client submitted at least one public key (as authentication try).
-This key will be used and this message will be shown to the client to inform, that this key will be used for the session from now on.
+At this point, the authentication was successful AND the client submitted at least one public key (as authentication try).
+This key will be used and this message will be shown to the client to inform that this key will be used for the session from now on.
 As a result, the original authentication will be skipped (like OIDC) as long as it is not expired and the client presents the same public key.

 ### Examples